Xerox fourth-quarter revenue falls

-(Reuters) - Xerox Holdings Corp (XRX.N), which is locked in a battle to take over HP Inc (HPQ.N), posted a fall in quarterly revenue on Tuesday as more businesses digitized their paperwork, hurting demand for printers and photocopiers.
+Jan 28 (Reuters) - Xerox Holdings Corp, which is locked in a battle to take over HP Inc, posted a fall in quarterly revenue on Tuesday as more businesses digitized their paperwork, hurting demand for printers and photocopiers.

 Total revenue fell to $2.44 billion in the fourth quarter from $2.50 billion a year earlier.